YottaDB/YDBDoc/Plugins/ydbaim.rst

 * **omitfix** and **stat** exist only to allow the parameters of UNXREFDATA() to match those of XREFDATA() and are ignored.

-* **type** is used to get the name of the global, and is optional.
+* **type** is used to get the name of the AIM global, and is optional.
 If used in the XREFDATA() call, it should be passed here.

+* **force** is used to get the name of the AIM global, and is optional.
+If used in the XREFDATA() call, it should be passed here.

 ----------------------------
 Operational Considerations
 ----------------------------

 * Any region to which :code:`^%ydbAIMD*` global variables are mapped should have NULL_SUBSCRIPTS set to ALWAYS.
-* Journaling and Replication are not necessary for AIM globals since they can be generated on demand as needed.
-Of course, you can always turn on journaling and replication if you so choose.
-* By default :code:`ydb_env_set` puts the AIM globals in a separate region and they get deleted upon recovering from a crash.
-* To avoid tuning and to maximize performance, AIM globals use the MM access method.
-It directly maps the cross reference into the address space of the process.
+* YottaDB recommends setting journaling and replication to the YDBAIM region to match the settings of the application database region(s) that AIM cross references.
+This is because AIM sets `triggers <../ProgrammersGuide/triggers.html#triggers>`_ in those regions to maintain AIM metadata in sync with application data.
+* If the YDBAIM region and application data become out of sync with each other, use UNXREFDATA() followed by XREFDATA() to resynchronize them.
 * If `ydb-treat-sigusr2-like-sigusr1 <../AdminOpsGuide/basicops.html#ydb-treat-sigusr2-like-sigusr1>`_ is set, on receipt of a SIGUSR2 %YDBAIM terminates indexing of data and returns to its caller; otherwise it ignores SIGUSR2.
 This facilitates use of %YDBAIM with Octo.